Tensions grow as Trump and Washington, D.C. officials fight over police authority

 Local officials were clearly struggling to avoid this kind of clash.
 When President Trump said he was demanding authority over Washington D.C. law enforcement on Monday, Mayor Muriel Bowser signaled that the city's leaders would comply with the emergency declaration by following White House directives.

-But Bowser and Metropolitan Police Chief Pamela Smith insisted operational control would remain in their hands.
+But Bowser and Chief Smith insisted operational control would remain in their hands.

 Then late Thursday, U.S. Attorney General Pam Bondi triggered this latest escalation by moving to appoint an "emergency police commissioner," giving the job to the Drug Enforcement Administration's top official, Terry Cole.